New York City

 • South Manhattan Skyline — from the Hudson River, August 2015.

 Not to tip the scales, but my personal favorites here are probably Celebrating Liberty, Future Psychic and Power Lunch.
-Thanks to artist/curator Sally Wood Winslow, I was able to exhibit Power Lunch at the High Falls Visitor Center in Rochester, NY, a showcase for local artists back in the day.
+Thanks to artist/curator Sally Wood Winslow, I was able to exhibit Power Lunch and Red White and Blue at the High Falls Visitor Center in Rochester, NY, a showcase for local artists back in the day.
 (Sadly, the center closed in 2013.)

-By the way, I wonder if any viewer of Posers considered the possibility that the statue was emulating the woman…
+By the way, I wonder if any viewer of Posers considered that the statue might have been emulating the woman…